Domestic Abuse Prior Criminal Record Statistics by State (2023 Data)

 Is Restraining Order Public Record?

-Individuals on the receiving end of a civil protective order or restraining order may find themselves asking is restraining order public record?
+Individuals on the receiving end of a civil protective order or restraining order may find themselves asking whether these are public records.
 Civil case records are generally public, and therefore a restraining order is searchable, though the contents of such an order are often restricted.21

 Does a Restraining Order Go on Your Record?

-A restraining order is civil in nature, and many people find themselves asking if and when does a restraining order go on your record?
+A restraining order is civil in nature, and many people find themselves asking if and when a restraining order shows up on their file.
 A restraining order does not go on an individual’s criminal record unless the order is violated, resulting in a police report.21

 Does a Temporary Restraining Order Stay on Your Record?

-A temporary restraining order, sometimes issued for victim protection during the pre-trial interim, is typically valid for up to two weeks, but does a temporary restraining order stay on your record?
+A temporary restraining order, sometimes issued for victim protection during the pre-trial interim, is typically valid for up to two weeks.
 A temporary restraining order does not go on a criminal record, but civil case records typically stick around indefinitely.

 Does an Order of Protection Go on Your Record?

-A civil protection order operates similarly to a restraining order and may be used interchangeably in some states, but does an order of protection go on your record?
+A civil protection order operates similarly to a restraining order and may be used interchangeably in some states.
 An order of protection is a civil matter and does not become a matter of criminal record unless the order is violated.19

 How Long Does a Restraining Order Stay on Your Record?

-Many people want to know how long does a restraining order stay on your record, particularly because for individuals with a restraining order, background check can provoke anxiety.
+Many people want to know until when a restraining order remains on their record particularly because for individuals with a restraining order, background check can provoke anxiety.
 Though a restraining order is not part of the criminal record, civil case records are public indefinitely and may be searched in the course of a background check.

 References